Radial (radio)

-When used in the context of antenna construction, radial wires are physical objects: Wires running away from the base of the antenna, used to augment or replace the conductivity of the ground near the base of the antenna.
+When used in the context of antenna construction, radial wires are physical objects: conductors are laid outward from the base of a vertical antenna to form a low-loss ground-return system that minimizes power dissipation in the earth.
 The radial wires either may run above the surface of the earth (elevated radials), on the surface (on ground radials), or buried a centimeter or so under the earth (buried radials).
 The ends of the wires nearest the antenna base are connected to the antenna system electrical ground, and the far ends are either unconnected, or connected to metal stakes driven into the earth.